113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 ```
 {: codeblock}

-This command lists IP V4 subnets on current account filtering by datacenter is dal09, subnet type is PRIMARY, and network space is PUBLIC.
+This command lists IP V4 subnets on current account filtering by datacenter is `dal09`, subnet type is `PRIMARY`, and network space is `PUBLIC`.

 ## ibmcloud sl subnet lookup
 {: #sl_subnet_lookup}